StIvesTabletop/stivestabletop.github.io/_posts/2024-05-01-seventyseventh-session.md

 ![Vijayanagara](/images/posts/2024_05_01/Vijayanagara01.jpg "Vijayanagara"){:class="img_post"}

-[Vijayanagara][VJN] or more accurately Vijayanagara: The Deccan Empires of Medieval India, 1290-1398, the longest board game title ever played at club, depicts the rise and fall of medieval kingdoms in India.
-Simon to add more
+[Vijayanagara][VJN] -- or more accurately *Vijayanagara: The Deccan Empires of Medieval India, 1290-1398*, the longest board game title ever played at club -- depicts the rise and fall of medieval kingdoms in India.
+It's the first in a new line of games from GMT called the Irregular Conflict Series (ICS), the idea being that each player takes an asymmetric faction which are in conflict in some sense.
+The conflict in Vijayanagara is fighting, and there is a military/wargame feel but really it's closer to a euro area control style game.
+ICS is an offshot of GMT's very successful Counter Insurgency (COIN) series of games, which are all focused on some type of military conflict.
+However, Vijayanagara has streamlined things somewhat which meant the game was finished on a club night (not a 6-8 hour epic).
+Simon, Steve, and Iker worked through the game, slowly understanding how parts worked together.
+In the end Iker took the win by one point.

 ![Smartphone](/images/posts/2024_05_01/Smartphone01.jpg "Smartphone"){:class="img_post"}